ryansheehy0/Cheat_Sheets/javascript.md

 - `.slice(start, end)` or `.slice(start)`
     - Slices out a piece of an array into a new array without modifying the existing the array.
+    - Start is inclusive while end is exclusive. `array.slice(0, array.length)` selects the whole array.
 - `.reduce((accumulator, currentValue, index, array) => {}, startingValue)`
     - Takes an array and reduces it to 1 value
     - The accumulator is set to the startingValue when starting to go through the function.